Master of Science in Human Resource Management

 Our students gain skills that benefit them on the job, and in life.
 By studying Human Resource Management, students are able to apply concepts and principles to on the job situations.
 Our students learn this skill in the best possible way: with a combination of course work led by professionals in the field and interactions with peers who bring real-world experience through high level discussions and case studies.

-Though not a requirement, some students in the MS HRM program choose to elect an internship in Human Resources as an elective which allows them to gain meaningful “hands on” experience.
+Though not a requirement, some students in the program choose to elect an internship in Human Resources as an elective which allows them to gain meaningful "hands on" experience.
 In some cases these internship opportunities parlay into a job offer upon completion of the degree.

 - Form strategic partnerships with organizational business units.